 Applying to university as a mature student doesn’t simply mean that you’re not coming directly from high school or college.
 It’s an admissions status that has its own set of guidelines.
 To apply to a post-secondary institution as a mature student, you must meet the following general requirements:

-- Have not attended any post-secondary institution.
+You have not attended any post-secondary institution.

-- Have been away from formal education for at least two years.
+You have been away from formal education for at least two years.

-- Are a Canadian citizen or permanent resident.
+You are a Canadian citizen or permanent resident.

 As a mature applicant, you will also have to meet the subject prerequisites specific to your program of interest.
 But in order to do so, you'll first have to consider which program(s) you're interested in applying to.